This post may include affiliate links; for details, see our disclosure policy.

 If you’re anything like us, you’re obsessed with cauliflower.
 Ten years ago we didn’t even have the know-how to consider the words obsessed and cauliflower in the same sentence.
 But fast forward to today, and cauliflower has gotten a major makeover.
-The internet and cookbooks are brimming with delectable recipes like buffalo cauliflower bites and cauliflower risotto.
+The internet and cookbooks are brimming with delectable recipes like buffalo cauliflower wings and cauliflower risotto.
 Turns out, cauliflower is cool again.
 This cauliflower casserole is a recipe from the most gorgeous new cookbook, The Forest Feast Mediterranean, and goodness does it make this humble veggie tastier than ever.
 And this book: well, it’s one of our favorites all year.
 Keep reading for the recipe and more about the book!

 About the book: The Forest Feast Mediterranean

 The Forest Feast: Mediterranean is the latest in a series of cookbooks by our dear pal Erin Gleeson of The Forest Feast.
 Erin moved to a cabin in the woods and started creating vegetarian recipes and painting layouts of the recipes.
 It was so unique and gorgeous that people all over the internet took note, which led to her first book The Forest Feast.
 Now she’s back with another book and it’s truly a jaw-dropping masterpiece.
 The Forest Feast: Mediterranean chronicles a trip Erin took through Europe with her two young children!
 You might remember Alex and I took Larson on a much shorter dream trip to Italy, Croatia and Spain around the same time, so Erin capturing this region we love so dearly makes this book extremely personal to us as well.